Drift Stack — Identity → Frame → Boundary → Ledger → Drift → Correction

 Most systems appear operationally coherent long after instability has already begun propagating internally.

-The central question is no longer simply whether systems can act — but whether they remain coherently admissible over time, and whether sufficiently stable external correction exists to detect drift before collapse becomes normalized internally.
+The central question is no longer simply whether systems can act.
+It is whether they remain coherently admissible as state changes, and whether sufficiently stable external correction exists to detect drift before collapse becomes normalized internally.